udoprog/scribe/databind-datastore-v1-protos/README.md

-# Datastore Databind for Scribe
+# Datastore V1 Protos Databind for Scribe

 This library provides Datastore-based encoding for Scribe.